presslabs/toplytics/src/README.txt

 == Receiving is nicer when giving ==
 We’ve built Toplytics to make our lives easier and we’re happy to do that for other developers and site owners, too.
 We’d really appreciate it if you could contribute with code, tests, documentation or just share your experience with Toplytics.

-Development of Toplytics happens at http://github.com/PressLabs/toplytics Issues are tracked at http://github.com/PressLabs/toplytics/issues This WordPress plugin can be found at https://wordpress.org/plugins/toplytics/
+Development of Toplytics happens at [github.com/PressLabs/toplytics](http://github.com/PressLabs/toplytics).
+Issues are tracked at [github.com/PressLabs/toplytics/issues](http://github.com/PressLabs/toplytics/issues).
+This WordPress plugin can be found at [wordpress.org/plugins/toplytics/](https://wordpress.org/plugins/toplytics/).

-For more details about Toplytics, head here: http://docs.presslabs.com/toplytics/usage/

 == Installation ==
 1. Upload *toplytics.zip* to the */wp-content/plugins/* directory;